Student Discipline in the EFL Classroom

 2 .We have created a podcast to complement this lesson.

-Student Discipline in EFL Podcast – 15 minutes
+Student Discipline in the EFL Classroom Podcast – 15 minutes

 You can download all our podcasts from our podcast page.

-The best way to deal with discipline issues in the EFL classroom is to have a good lesson that is active and encourages the participation of every student in the room.
+The best way to deal with student discipline in the EFL classroom is to have a good lesson plan that is active and encourages the participation of every student in the room.
 An active student is not usually a problem student.